SNAP Benefits in Virginia: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time.
-It also lets you get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

-Download Benny to take control of your spending and get more out of your EBT benefits.
+Download Benny to manage your spending and get more from your EBT benefits.

 Get 1-3% cash back on groceries and track your EBT Balance